abhishek-kumar-code/Redfish_Public/README8010-WIP.md

 The following new schema files are released as Work In Progress documents.

-IMPORTANT: This document is not final.
-It does not necessarily reflect the views of the DMTF or its members.
-Because this document is a Work in Progress, this document may still change, perhaps profoundly and without notice.
-This document is available for public review and comment until superseded.
+IMPORTANT: These documents are not final.
+They do not necessarily reflect the views of the DMTF or its members.
+Because these documents are a Work in Progress, these documents may still change, perhaps profoundly and without notice.
+These documents are available for public review and comment until superseded.

 | Schema File | Version | Date      | Description     |